-While reading is my constant, writing entered at a later stage in my life.
-I discovered my passion for writing in the fifth grade when I was unexpectedly awarded the class superlative “Most Likely to Write a Book.”
+I acquired an interest in writing at a later stage in life.
+In fifth grade, I was unexpectedly awarded the class superlative “Most Likely to Write a Book.”
 Maybe that was the universe’s way of slapping me in the face and saying, “Annie, you’re supposed to be a writer.
-Stop screwing around and start writing!”
+Start writing!”
 Well, it worked.
 Congratulations, Universe: I got the message.

-Since that fateful day in elementary school, words have consumed my waking hours.
+Since that fateful day, words have consumed my waking hours.
 If I’m not writing, I’m reading.
 If I’m not reading, I’m writing.
 If I’m not reading or writing, I’m probably thinking about reading or writing.
 Often, my friends call me out for staring off into space, eyes glazed over, while planning a tricky plot point in my head or working through some character dialogue.
 Many moons have passed since I was a wee kindergartener, but words are still my wonderland.

-I am currently in the process of writing a young adult thriller novel as well as several other short stories.
+I am currently editing my first novel, a young adult thriller.
 In truth, I’m beyond proud of myself for buckling down and working to complete this project with the ferocity I have had thus far.
 I’ve never completed an extended project like this and while my novel is still in-progress, I have hopes to finish it, polish it up, and get that sucker published.

-As implied by my choice of genre in writing, I am head-over-heels in love with young adult fiction.
+As implied by my choice of genre, I am head-over-heels in love with young adult fiction.
 Adolescence and young adulthood are times of such transience and instability that make for a fabulous story.
-I love writing young adult fiction, I love reading young adult fiction, I love talking about young adult fiction.
+I love writing it, I love reading it, I love talking about it.

 My favorite genre is good books.
-I tend to favor young adult fiction in my reading choices, but I’m more than happy to reach across the proverbial aisle and pick up any book.
+I tend to favor young adult fiction, but I’m more than happy to reach across the proverbial aisle.
 I typically go for contemporary, dystopian, urban fantasy, thriller, chick lit, and anything about princesses.
-If there’s a princess, I’m down to read it (probably because Princess would be my occupation of choice).
+If there’s a princess, I’m down to read it (probably because “Princess” is my dream job title).

 My favorite book is The Opposite of Loneliness by Marina Keegan.
 I rave about this book not only for its ironically tragic backstory, but for the quality of the writing itself.
 This book makes me want to be a better reader, a better writer, and a better person.
 You can read all about the late Marina Keegan here and purchase a copy of her book here.